MagaValiyev/SUAS-Object-Detection/README.md

   - Shape color
   - Character
   - Character Color
-- Save detection results into the database
+- Save detection results into the database (SQLIte)
 - Choose the most frequent

-Localization options:
+Localization (identifying geolocation):
+- Save location points into the database (SQLLite) when detecting
+- Height: using Lidar
+- Location: using GPS